sgillespie/sgillespie.github.io/posts/2022-06-30-clean-code.rst

 ----------

 It is my opinion that Clean Code transcends programming paradigms.
-These principals can be applied equally to functional programming, after slightly rewording some.
+These principals can be applied equally to functional programming, after some slightly rewording.

 You may notice I left out parts of certain principals, like *Objects and Data* and *Classes*.
 Mostly, these deal with OO specifics they don't map cleanly to functional